saweeet/saweeet.github.io/content/en/cat-sitting.md

 - October 20 - red waste + green

 ## Kitchen maintenance
 - Wipe all spills immediately with a damp cloth.
 Simple water will do for cabinets and benchtops.
-There is also a stone friendly spray found under the sink if you wish, to use on the natural stone.
+If water doesn't clean it, you could also dab a wet cloth with gentle dishwashing liquid found under the sink.
+Or for the stone benchtops, use the stone friendly spray found under the sink.
 - Do not put hot objects directly onto the stone bench.
 Use corks or chopping boards, or place onto the induction stove instead.
 - Be careful to avoid cabinet damage - for example, close doors immediately to avoid banging or bumping.
 - Rinse staining liquids and foods off the sink as soon as possible to avoid staining (e.g. coffee, red sauces, wine, soy sauce).
-You may scrub the sink with the dishwashing stick (not the harsh metal scrub) for stubborn stains.
+For stubborn stains, you may scrub the sink with the dishwashing stick (not the harsh metal scrub).
 - Sit on bar stools properly to avoid toppling.

 ## Couches
-- Our cats (mostly Laksa) love to scratch the sofa and velvet armchairs.
+- Laksa loves to scratch the sofa and velvet armchairs.
 To protect them from damage, please:
 	- Keep the blankets covering the tops of the sofa.
 	- Keep the cat tree and cat scratchers next to the main exposed parts of the velvet armchairs (usually the back and side)
 - Recliners: tuck the leg recliners back in to its original position before getting on and off the chair.
-This is because focusing your bodyweight onto the extended leg area of the recliner causes toppling and can damage the joints.
+This is because focusing your bodyweight onto the extended leg area of the recliner causes toppling and damages the hinges.

 ## Vacuum
+- Vacuum is found in the laundry.
+- Use batteries in the laundry.
+These batteries can be charged if needed.
+Batteries and charger is found on top of the washing machine.

 ## Bathroom